AdebolaShelby/deep-learning-challenge/README.md

         * Why Did I Use EarlyStopping?

             * Prevent Overfitting: Training a model for too many epochs can lead to overfitting, where the model performs well on the training data but poorly on unseen data.
 EarlyStopping helps to halt training once the model's performance on the validation set stops improving, thus preventing overfitting.

             * Save Computational Resources: Training deep neural networks can be computationally expensive and time-consuming.
 By stopping the training process early when no further improvement is observed, computational resources are saved.

             * Optimal Model Selection: EarlyStopping ensures that the best model (in terms of validation performance) is selected during training.
 The restore_best_weights=True parameter ensures that the model weights are reverted to the best state observed during training.

     * Evaluate the model using the test data to determine the loss and accuracy.

-## Save the Model:
+## Step 3: Save the Model:

     * Export the trained model to an HDF5 file named AlphabetSoupCharity.h5.